yyc12345/libcmo21/README.md

 # libcmo21

-The Library for CMO (also accept NMO, VMO and NMS) File RW (Read and Write).
-Also the Minimalist Virtools Environment.
+The library for CMO (also accept NMO, VMO and NMS) file RW (read and write).
+It is also a Minimalist Virtools Environment.

-Write with one Library and Load/Save Virtools File Everywhere.
+> Write with one library.
+Load and save Virtools file everywhere.

 ## Status

-This is a long time project.
-This project welcome everyone's contribution, except the employee of Dassault, which created Virtools.
+This project is now suspended and may be still suspended eternally due to following reasons:

+* All ultimate goals are achieved.
+* The complexity of this project and legacy bugs.
+* The lost interest and the lack of time of mine.

+In following life time of this project, only easy-to-be-resolved critical bugs will be fixed.

 ## Introduction